- 12 tablespoons (1 1/2) sticks unsalted butter, very soft

 - By the next day, cookies will have become deliciously chewy.
-If you prefer them crisp, return to a 325°F oven for about 6-8 minutes.
+If you prefer them crisper, return to a 325°F oven for about 6-8 minutes.

 Imperial Sugar Insight

-If you don’t use spices frequently, consider purchasing them in bulk at your grocery store.
-You will be astounded how inexpensive and fresh they are.
+If you use spices frequently, consider purchasing them in bulk at your grocery store.
+You will be pleasantly surprised at how inexpensive and fresh they are.